Phimos/American-Option-Pricing/README.md

-# Python Implementation of LSMC and Binomial method for american option pricing
+# Python Implementation of LSMC and Binomial-Tree method for American Option Pricing

 Online Option Price Calculator: